 Are you afraid of your abuser?

-The most important thing to look for when deciding if you are a victim of domestic abuse is this: Are you afraid of your partner?
+Abusers use fear to demand obedience.
 This is a different kind of fear than that of reverent fear.
 This is a fear of pain, fear of what the abuser might say or do, and sometimes a fear for one’s life.

-In an abusive marriage, one person is the abuser, one person is the one being abused.
+In an abusive marriage, one person is the abuser, one person is being abused.
 One person controls, manipulates, and brings pain; the other is the victim of control, manipulation, and pain.

 Signs of abuse